Blobfolio/blob-select/README.md

 5. [License](#license)

 &nbsp;

 ## Features

 blob-select has feature parity with the standard `<select>`, `<option>`, and `<optgroup>` attributes, including:

 * `<select multiple=multiple>`
 * `<select disabled=disabled>`
 * `<optgroup disabled=disabled>`
 * `<option disabled=disabled>`

 blob-select additionally provides support for:

 * Placeholders
 * Searching
 * Sorting

 &nbsp;

 ## Requirements

-blob-select does not require any specialJavascript frameworks.
-It is compatible with all major modern browsers and IE 11.
+blob-select is written in pure Javascript and does not depend on any third-party frameworks.

+It is compatible with all major modern web browsers, and ~~the browser that just won't die~~ IE 11.

+This plugin does make use of some ES6 markup like `let` and `const`.
+If your project needs to support *old* browsers, you will need to first transpile `blobselect.min.js` to ES5 with a tool like [Babel](https://babeljs.io/), then serve that copy to visitors.

 &nbsp;